 EC-Council Certified DevSecOps Engineer (ECDE) Training Course

-The EC-Council Certified DevSecOps Engineer (ECDE) is an interactive course designed to equip professionals with the skills needed to integrate security throughout the DevOps lifecycle, ensuring secure software development from the planning phase through deployment.
+EC-Council Certified DevSecOps Engineer (ECDE) is a practical, hands-on course designed to equip professionals with the skills needed to integrate security seamlessly across the entire DevOps lifecycle, ensuring secure software development from initial planning through to deployment.

-This instructor-led, live training (available online or on-site) is tailored for intermediate-level software and DevOps professionals who are looking to incorporate security practices into their CI/CD pipelines, thereby ensuring the delivery of secure and compliant code.
+This instructor-led, live training (available online or on-site) is tailored for intermediate-level software and DevOps professionals who aim to embed security practices into their CI/CD pipelines, guaranteeing secure and compliant code delivery.

-- Comprehend the principles and practices of DevSecOps.
+- Grasp the core principles and best practices of DevSecOps.

 - Implement secure coding practices and conduct vulnerability scanning.

-- Prepare for the ECDE certification through practical labs and review sessions.
+- Prepare effectively for the ECDE certification through practical labs and comprehensive review sessions.

-- Guided exercises focused on secure development and deployment processes.
+- Guided exercises focused on secure development and deployment strategies.

 Course Customization Options

-- To request a customized training for this course based on your team’s workflows or toolchain, please contact us to arrange the details.
+- To request a customized version of this course tailored to your team's specific workflows or toolchain, please contact us to make arrangements.

 Course Outline

-- Overview of the ECDE exam and domains
+- Overview of the ECDE exam structure and key domains

 - Securing Jenkins, GitLab CI, and Azure DevOps pipelines